-Small joint manipulation: Contestants must grab the majority of fingers or toes for use as defense or manipulation.
+Small joint manipulation: Contestants must grab the hand (at least 4 fingers) or the foot (at least 5 toes) Not the individual fingers or toes for use as defense or manipulation.
 Fingers and toes are small joints.
 Wrists, ankles, knees, shoulders and elbows are all large joints.

-Throwing an Opponent out of the ring or caged area: A Contestant shall not throw their opponent out of the ring or cage.
+Throwing an Opponent out of the ring or cage A Contestant shall not throw their Opponent out of the ring or cage.